 Both the article and the documentary are highly critical of clean eating advocating eliminating particular items from your diet.
 Labelling sugar as 'lacking in nutrition' or meat and dairy as 'evil' means clean eating runs the risk of sounding preachy and like a strict diet.
 Worse, some say that this sort of message to cut out food groups could result in extremely restrictive dieting leaving people nutrient deficient or potentially lead to eating disorders in those that are vulnerable.

-This is because I have eliminated these ingredients from my diet for a period of three months and felt enormous benefits in terms of my energy, focus and most importantly IBS symptoms.
+This is because I have eliminated ingredients from my diet for a period of three months and felt enormous benefits in terms of my energy, focus and most importantly IBS symptoms.
 And yes I lost some weight too!

 So this is a diet / lifestyle / type of eating that works for me.
 I’m sharing it because I feel passionate and excited by what I’ve found and I want to enable others to experience the same.